alexmacarthur/macarthur-me-gatsby/src/posts/2020-09-29-when-dom-updates-appear-to-be-asynchronous/index.md

 ![DOM and browser out of sync](out-of-sync.png)

 The modification to the DOM object is complete, **but the respective *repaint* has not yet been able to occur** (remember — the event loop is turning over much faster than the browser's refresh rate).
-The instant that `alert()` is dismissed, repaints are allowed to proceed, and our text is updated.
+The instant that the `alert()` is dismissed, repaints are allowed to proceed, and our text is updated.

 ## Making Things Unfold More Predictably